WendyWAAAAANG/Medical_Image_Segmentation_APP/README.md

-# Medical_Image_Segmentation_APP
+# A4-Unet
-This is group  project for Duke AIPI.540 course.
+A CNN network for brain tumor segmentation.